allen0099/keycloak-min-password-spi/README.md

 -   **Temporary Password Bypass**: Users forced to update their password (e.g., first login with a temporary password) are **not** restricted.
 -   **Robust Parsing**: Handles whitespace and case-insensitivity.
 Invalid configurations are safely ignored (policy disabled) with a warning log.

+## Compatibility

+-   **Keycloak Versions**: Tested on Keycloak 24.0.1 and 26.4.5.
+Should work with Keycloak 24 - 26.

 ## Installation

 ### Option 1: Download (Recommended)